osterhoutan/xstack-fp.github.io/docs/directory_structure.md

  in any markdown file, or in the education, people, and/or software entries in their respective `.yml` files.

-You can learn what the url to these image files will be in the multimedia input section (TODO).
 Though it is highly recommended ease of use, for those unfamiliar with jekyll+liquid, to upload images to external hosts like [imgur.com](https://imgur.com) and use absolute links to link them.